hashicorp/terraform/website/docs/commands/providers.html.markdown

 Provider dependencies are created in several different ways:

+* Explicit use of a `terraform.required_providers` block in configuration, optionally including a version constraint.

 * Explicit use of a `provider` block in configuration, optionally including a version constraint.